‘One Piece’ Manga Chapter 863: Secret Of Luffy’s Clones, Big Mom’s Wrath, Jinbei’s Desire And Courage Shown

-Chapter 863 of immensely popular Japanese manga One Piece can easily be considered as one of the most action-packed and chaotic ones in the history of the series.
+Chapter 863 of the immensely popular Japanese manga One Piece can easily be considered as one of the most action-packed and chaotic ones in the history of the series.
 With many important characters involved in multiple dangerous missions, the current chapter of One Piece brims with excitement that will make the fans giddy.

 [Warning: One Piece manga Chapter 863 spoilers/recap ahead]

 The current chapter of manga One Piece lifts the veil off an exciting mystery that mangaka Eiichiro Oda introduced in the previous one.
 Captain of the Straw Hats pirates, Luffy D. Monkey, had shouldered the responsibility of tearing Mother Caramel’s photo, which is Yonko Big Mom’s sole weakness.
-Moreover, he had hinted to the captain of the Fire Tank pirates, Capone ‘Gang’ Bege that he will be making a dramatic entrance at the wedding ceremony of Sanji Vinsmoke and Lady Pudding.
+Moreover, he had hinted to the captain of the Fire Tank pirates, Capone “Gang” Bege that he will be making a dramatic entrance at the wedding ceremony of Sanji Vinsmoke and Lady Pudding.

 Scan One Piece 863 VF #OnePiece #onepiece863 #mfteamhttps://t.co/OWDPor8hFV pic.twitter.com/nsxeLP0waG